Siege of Sevastopol (1854–1855): 1855

 The Allies were able to restore many supply routes when winter ended.
 The new Grand Crimean Central Railway, built by the contractors Thomas Brassey and Samuel Morton Peto, which had been completed at the end of March 1855 was now in use bringing supplies from Balaclava to the siege lines.
 The 24-mile long railroad delivered more than five hundred guns and plentiful ammunition.
 The Allies resumed their bombardment on 8 April (Easter Sunday).
 On 28 June (10 July), Admiral Nakhimov died from a head wound inflicted by an Allied sniper.

 On 24 August (5 September) the Allies started their sixth and the most severe bombardment of the fortress.
 Three hundred and seven cannon fired 150,000 rounds, with the Russians suffering 2,000 to 3,000 casualties daily.
 On 27 August (8 September), thirteen Allied divisions and one Allied brigade (total strength 60,000) began the last assault.
 The British assault on the Great Redan failed, but the French, under General MacMahon, managed to seize the Malakoff redoubt and the Little Redan, making the Russian defensive position untenable.
 By the morning of 28 August (9 September), the Russian forces had abandoned the southern side of Sevastopol.

 Although defended heroically and at the cost of heavy Allied casualties, the fall of Sevastopol would lead to the Russian defeat in the Crimean War.
-Most of the Russian casualties were buried in Brotherhood cemetery in over 400 collective graves.
-The three main commanders (Nakhimov, Kornilov, and Istomin) were interred in the purpose-built Admirals' Burial Vault.
+Most of the Russian casualties were buried in Brotherhood Cemetery in over 400 collective graves.
+The three main commanders (Nakhimov, Kornilov, and Istomin) were interred in the purpose-built Admirals' Burial Vault in St. Vladimir's Cathedral, which was built to honor the fallen at Sebastopol.